-These issues, if ignored or dealt with passively can have a detrimental impact on motivation and performance of the entire team.
+These issues, if ignored or dealt with passively can have a detrimental impact on the motivation and performance of the entire team.

 Investing in development for your managers to effectively confront and challenge underperformance through performance coaching will have a measurable impact on morale and therefore the performance of your people.

-Recommended further reading: How to write a killer call centre script
+- Read: How to write a killer call centre script

 - Learn: Search our specialist courses for sales, customer service, CX and more

 - Search: Find industry consultants who can help improve performance